 15.5.2 the Licensee shall cease all activities authorised by this Licence.

 15.6 Upon the termination of the Licence, the Licensee may request in writing, no later than ten days after the effective date of termination, for the delivery to you of the then most recent back-up of Your Data.
-C&C shall use reasonable commercial endeavours to deliver back to you within 30 days of receipt of such a written request, provided that you have, at the time, paid all fees and charges outstanding at and resulting from termination (whether or not due at the date of termination).
-You shall pay all reasonable expenses incurred by C&C in returning or disposing of Your Data.
+VISION shall use reasonable commercial endeavours to deliver back to you within 30 days of receipt of such a written request, provided that you have, at the time, paid all fees and charges outstanding at and resulting from termination (whether or not due at the date of termination).
+You shall pay all reasonable expenses incurred by VISION in returning or disposing of Your Data.

 15.7 Any termination of the Licence or this Agreement (howsoever occasioned) shall not affect any accrued rights or liabilities of either Party nor shall it affect the coming into force or the continuance in force of any provision in this Agreement which is expressly or by implication intended to come into or continue in force on or after such termination.